DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v6/readme.md

 ## Goal

-Improve the quality and fluency of the generated diagnostic text, making it more natural, varied, and closer to human feedback.
+Improve the quality and fluency of diagnostic text generation, making feedback more natural, varied, and closer to human communication.

 ---